citp/privacy-policy-historical/z/zi/zip/ziprealty.com.md

-> *The following text is extracted and transformed from the ziprealty.com privacy policy that was archived on 2011-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111230125706id_/http%3A//www.ziprealty.com/footer_pages/privacy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ziprealty.com privacy policy that was archived on 2012-06-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120605002517id_/http%3A//www.ziprealty.com/footer_pages/privacy.jsp) for the most accurate reproduction.*

 # Homes for Sale, MLS Listings Search, Real Estate Agents -- Zip Realty

 **ZipRealty's Privacy Policy**

-Last updated: October 25, 2011
+Last updated: May 1, 2012

 ZipRealty Inc.'s ("ZipRealty" or "we") Privacy Policy is designed to help you understand how we collect and use information on the ZipRealty website (the "Site").